IDEALLab/EGAN_Airfoil/README.md

     * Discriminators for a variety of applications.
   * **gans**: _Various GAN containers built on top of each other._
     * GAN: Trained with JS divergence.
+    * InfoGAN: Child of GAN trained with additional mutual information maximization.
     * EGAN: Child of GAN trained with entropic dual loss.
+    * InfoEGAN: Child of EGAN and InfoGAN.
-    * InfoEGAN: Child of EGAN trained with additional mutual information maximization.
+    * BezierGAN: Child of InfoGAN trained with additional bezier curve regularization.
-    * BezierEGAN: Child of InfoGAN trained with additional bezier curve regularization.
+    * BezierEGAN: Child of InfoEGAN trained with additional bezier curve regularization.
   * **utils**: _Miscellaneous tools_
 * **utils**
   * **dataloader**: _Data related tools for GAN's training process._